 Scheduled Energy Withdrawals: As defined in the ISO OATT.

 Scheduled Line: A transmission facility or set of transmission facilities: (a) that provide a distinct scheduling path interconnecting the ISO with an adjacent control area, (b) over which Customers are permitted to schedule External Transactions, (c) for which the ISO separately posts TTC and ATC, and (d) for which there is the capability to maintain the Scheduled Line actual interchange at the DNI, or within the tolerances dictated by Good Utility Practice.
 Each Scheduled Line is associated with a distinct Proxy Generator Bus.
 Transmission facilities shall only become Scheduled Lines after the Commission accepts for filing revisions to the NYISO’s tariffs that identify a specific set or group of transmission facilities as a Scheduled Line.
-The following transmission facilities that are Scheduled Lines are identified in Section 4.4.4 of the Services Tariff.
+The transmission facilities that are Scheduled Lines are identified in Section 4.4.4 of the Services Tariff.

 SCR Aggregation: One or more Special Case Resources registered by the Responsible Interface Party at a single PTID, with the Load of each Special Case Resource electrically located within the same single Load Zone and the total of all Loads at the PTID greater than or equal to 0.1 MW.